Submit your interactive documentary to IDFA DocLab

 (3) as a performance at our live cinema events and/or

-- Projects selected as part of the competition program are eligible for the IDFA DocLab Award for Digital Storytelling as well as the IDFA DocLab Immersive Non-Fiction Award.
+- Projects selected for the competition program are eligible for the IDFA DocLab Award for Digital Storytelling or the IDFA DocLab Immersive Non-Fiction Award.

 - Projects should be submitted via a password-protected (streaming) link, a download link to the VR build/360 video file (preferably by Dropbox/Google Drive), an app download package or game install.

 - For performances, installations or for projects that cannot be sent digitally, please provide extensive visual and written documentation.

 - The IDFA DocLab program and competition are open to unreleased projects, as well as projects that have been made publicly available on the internet after August 2017.
 Priority is given to projects that have not yet been presented at other events or festivals.